nostradomus/Base3-clock/eagle-files/README.md

-This folder contains all files required to open the project in the EAGLE PCB software [(download here)](http://www.autodesk.com/products/eagle/free-download) :
+This folder will contain all files required to open the project in the EAGLE PCB software [(download here)](http://www.autodesk.com/products/eagle/free-download) :

  - .epf : the project file as main entry point (is connected with the description file)
  - .sch : schematic file